jose-Abel/micro-reddit/README.md

 ## Run linters
 For the linters, this tests runs once you make a PR, if you have it in the respective folder.
 In order to have this tests, after cloning this project:
- - cd Ruby-Capstone-Telegram-Bot
+ - cd micro-reddit
 - From the root of this project create the folders .github/workflows
 - Add a copy of [.github/workflows/tests.yml](https://github.com/microverseinc/linters-config/blob/master/ruby/.github/workflows/tests.yml) to the .github/workflows

-## Run Rails default test mini test
+## Run Rails mini test
 To run all of the tests, open the terminal from the root of the program and type the command:

 - rails test